Griner sent to Russian penal colony to serve sentence | Law-Order

 American basketball star Brittney Griner has been sent to a penal colony in Russia to serve her sentence for drug possession, her legal team said Wednesday.

 A Russian court rejected an appeal of her nine-year sentence last month.
-The eight-time all-star centre with the WNBA's Phoenix Mercury and a two-time Olympic gold medallist was convicted Aug.
-4 after police said they found vape canisters containing cannabis oil in her luggage at Moscow's Sheremetyevo Airport.
+The eight-time all-star center with the WNBA's Phoenix Mercury and a two-time Olympic gold medalist was convicted Aug 4 after police said they found vape canisters containing cannabis oil in her luggage at Moscow's Sheremetyevo Airport.

 Her arrest came at a time of heightened tensions between Moscow and Washington, just days before Russia sent troops into Ukraine, and the politically charged case could lead to a high-stakes prisoner exchange between Washington and Moscow.

+In many penal colonies, prisoners work for minimal pay, and dissidents and other countries have denounced the conditions of those held.
+Imprisoned Russian opposition leader Alexei Navalny went on a hunger strike to protest his treatment, including officials' refusal to give him the right medicines and to allow his doctor to visit him behind bars.

+He also protested the hourly checks a guard makes on him at night, saying they amount to sleep deprivation torture.

-The 32-year-old star athlete, who was detained while returning to play for a Russian team during the WNBA's offseason, has admitted that she had the canisters in her luggage.
+Griner, 32, who was detained while returning to play for a Russian team during the WNBA's offseason, has admitted that she had the canisters in her luggage.
 But she testified that she had inadvertently packed them in haste and that she had no criminal intent.
-Her defence team presented written statements that she had been prescribed cannabis to treat pain.
+Her defense team presented written statements that she had been prescribed cannabis to treat pain.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)